Table of Contents

 Price skimming can also be used by apparel brands to account for seasonal shopping.
 For example, winter clothing is usually more expensive in the fall but becomes heavily discounted when temperatures start to rise.

 Note: Price skimming should not be confused with price gouging, which refers to a seller increasing product pricing of commodities to a level much higher than is considered reasonable or fair.
-With the COVID-19 pandemic, price gouging has been a problem with essential goods like hand sanitisers, face masks, and other high-demand products, and many sellers have been penalized for doing so.
+With the COVID-19 pandemic, price gouging has been a problem with essential goods like hand sanitizers, face masks, and other high-demand products, and many sellers have been penalized for doing so.

 Price skimming pros